ladpriteshkumar/Interview-Question-Answer/Angular/ReadMe.md

 ## what is module in angular ?
 module is a container for group of related components, directives, pipes and services

+### What is the difference between an Observable and a Promise?
+A Promise handles a single asynchronous value, while an Observable handles a stream of asynchronous values over time.

+A Promise is eager — it starts running immediately and cannot be cancelled.
+An Observable is lazy — it runs only when someone subscribes, and it can be cancelled using unsubscribe().

+Observables also support powerful operators like `map`, `filter`, `debounceTime`, and are ideal for event streams such as user input, WebSockets, or repeated HTTP calls.
+Promises are simpler and best for one‑time async operations like a single HTTP request.

 ## what is data binding in Angular ?